Pre-Arrival Online Welcome Week

 Student councils

-The student council is made up of students working on a voluntary basis and represents student interests in the Faculty.
+The student council consists of students working on a voluntary basis and represents student interests in particular faculty departments.
 As an elected member of the student council, you can get involved in university committees, help organize introductory courses and learn a lot about the university along the way.